 While Singapore develops itself into a cosmopolitan city with skyscrapers, high-rise condominiums and apartments, Kampong Lorong Buangkok still stands strong and remains untouched.
 It is known as the last surviving kampong in Singapore, surrounded by modern development.
 A visit here would remind you of the olden days where life was possibly simpler and carefree.

-Capture the past at Singapore’s last kampong with DJI and Canon.
+Capture the past at Singapore’s last kampong with DJI.

 12. Discover Mythical Creatures at Haw Par Villa